Based in Seattle, WA

 Press / Business Contact:

-After graduating from DigiPen, several of the other developers on Nitronic Rush took jobs in the AAA game industry or went to work on other projects.
+After graduating from DigiPen, several of the other developers on their student projects like Nitronic Rush took jobs in the AAA game industry or went to work on other projects.
 When looking at what the Refract team wanted to do next, they realized that they're too passionate about making smaller independent games to stop now.
-That's when they turned down AAA job offers, started their own studio, and focused on games that they're incredibly passionate about.Distance
+With the encouragement of other indie devs they had met over the years, they started their own studio and continued to focus on experiences that they're incredibly passionate about.Distance

-There are far more images available for Refract Studios, but these are the ones we felt would be most useful to you.
+There are far more images available for Refract, but these are the ones we felt would be most useful to you.
 If you have specific requests, please do contact us!

 Awards & RecognitionWorking together and with other teams, we've been able to consistently earn finalist and winner status in several independent game competitions.
 These games weren't created solely by the three of us, but were team efforts including several other students at DigiPen.
 The name next to each game indicates who collaborated on each project.